UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 More on Functions
 =================

-From various tutorials, etc, you should have the basics of writing functions down.
+From the materials you have covered up to this point you should have mastered the basics of writing functions.

 In particular, you know that functions can contain a chunk of code that can be written once, and used multiple times from other parts of the code.